How to Have a Peaceful Divorce

 Although divorce is never easy, it is possible to ease the tension during the proceedings.
 You may want to keep the situation peaceful for the sake of your children, or you may want to stay on good terms with your ex.
 Keeping the peace during your divorce has a number of benefits both legally and emotionally.
-Here are three tips for a successful and amicable divorce:
+Here are some peaceful divorce solutions for a successful and amicable divorce:

 1. Make your children your priority.